elliotec/elliotec.com/source/posts/2015-12-04-a-case-against-specialization.html.markdown

 _"Jack of all trades, master of none -- though oftentimes better than master of one." - Someone_

-##The Full Stack Developer
+## The Full Stack Developer

-Those words are met with much controversy in the industry.
+Those words are met with controversy in the industry.

  A lot of developers are quite annoyed with the term.
 They argue that it isn't possible to be truly full stack, whatever their definition of "truly" might be.

- Frankly, I'm annoyed that they are annoyed with the term.

-They often believe that mastery of a specific skill set within a software stack is more valuable than being mediocre at all of it.
+They believe that mastery of a specific skill set within a software stack is more valuable than being decent at all of it.
 This can be true, especially in large corporations and enterprise systems with hundreds of developers that are assigned specific tasks and siloed by their specialization.